juraj80/mongoDB_basic_syntax/README.md

 `ssh -i /path_to_privatekey root@ip_of_remote_server
 `

-if denied, register your ssh to your user:
+If denied, register your ssh to your user:

 `ssh-add -K ~/.ssh/*.key
 `

-if connected, check for updates `apt update`
+If connected, _check for updates_ `apt update`

-to upgrade server `apt upgrade`
+To _upgrade_ server `apt upgrade`

-to logout from root type `exit` to restart the system type `reboot`
+To _logout_ from root type `exit`
+To _restart_ the system type `reboot`

+With same steps create second cloud server for the fake web app with the name: thewebserver

+Try connection to the remote root:
+`
+ssh root@ip_of_remote_server
+`

+**Install MongoDB for production use**

+MongoDB has the service called MongoDB Atlas, which is database as a service, where you have to create a AWS account, EC2 account, you give them access to make machines and manage those machines on your behalf and they can create a replica sets and other stuff.
+This is a service that manages your EC2 machines upon your behalf.

+Other option is mLab free Sandbox or Shared one for light production work, so you can go and just get MongoDB as a service.

+But we want to know how to create our onw MongoDB servers.